Buskin (horse)

 Buskin (1910 – July 5, 1917) was an American Thoroughbred racehorse is best known for winning the 1913 Preakness Stakes.
-Owned and trained by Mr. John Whalen, he was sired by Hamburg.
+Owned and trained by John Whalen, he was sired by Hamburg.
 Buskin was out of the mare Slippers, a daughter of Meddler.

 Preakness Stakes

 Buskin, described as "a good-looking little bay gelding" won the $2,500 Preakness Stakes at Pimlico Race Course in Baltimore, Maryland on Tuesday, May 20, 1913.